-Have you seen any of these words on your dark chocolates - "Fair Trade", "Direct Trade", and "Sustainable Chocolate"?
+Have you seen any of these words on your dark chocolates - "Fair Trade" or "Direct Trade"?

 Fair trade is a way to address the economical, social, and environmental issues that surround the chocolate industry.
 To give the people growing cacao a fair wage and to promote sustainable practices.

 As noble as this sounds, only 10% of the farms are regularly inspected and may actually be practicing ethical sourcing of their cacao beans.

 Direct trade goes beyond fair trade and means there's a direct relationship with the chocolate maker and the farmers who source their cacao.
 And there are no middlemen who can take a significant cut of the profits.

 Direct trade often leads to higher wages for farmers, more sustainability, and better farming practices.